Missouri Compromise: Congress debates in 1819

 When the Missouri statehood bill was opened for debate in the House of Representatives on February 13, 1819, early exchanges on the floor proceeded without serious incident.
 In the course of the proceedings, however, Representative James Tallmadge Jr. of New York "tossed a bombshell into the Era of Good Feelings" with the following amendments:

-A political outsider, the 41-year-old Tallmadge conceived his amendment based on a personal aversion to slavery.
+A political outsider, the 41-year-old Tallmadge conceived his amendment based on a strong personal aversion to slavery.
 He had played a leading role in accelerating the emancipation of the remaining slaves in New York in 1817 and had campaigned against Illinois's Black Codes.
 Though ostensibly free-soil, the new state had a constitution that permitted indentured servitude and a limited form of slavery.
-As a New York Republican, Tallmadge maintained an uneasy association with Governor DeWitt Clinton, a former Republican who depended on support from ex-Federalists.
+As a New York Republican, Tallmadge maintained an uneasy association with New York Governor DeWitt Clinton, a former Republican who depended on support from ex-Federalists.
 Clinton's faction was hostile to Tallmadge for his spirited defense of General Andrew Jackson's contentious invasion of Florida.

 After proposing the amendment, Tallmadge fell ill, and Representative John W. Taylor, a fellow New York Republican, stepped in to fill the void.
 Taylor also had antislavery credentials since in February 1819, he had proposed a similar slave restriction for Arkansas Territory in the House, which was defeated 89–87.
 In a speech before the House during the debate on the Tallmadge Amendment, Taylor was highly critical of southern lawmakers, who frequently voiced their dismay that slavery was entrenched and necessary to their existence, and he warned that Missouri's fate would "decide the destiny of millions" in future states in the American West.